-On 29 January 1992, LEXINGTON arrived at Naval Station Ingleside and became a permanent Texas resident.
-On 8 June 1992, the United States Navy officially signed over LEXINGTON to city officials and on 17 June she was towed to her final berth on North Beach.
-The USS LEXINGTON was opened to the public in OCTOBER 1992, and on 14 November was dedicated in a formal ceremony attended by representatives of the City, State and Federal governments, as well as former crew members and members of numerous veterans organizations.
+On 29 January 1992, the USS Lexington arrived at Naval Station Ingleside and became a permanent Texas resident.
+On 8 June 1992, the United States Navy officially signed over the USS Lexington to city officials and on 17 June she was towed to her final berth on North Beach.
+The USS Lexington was opened to the public in October 1992, and on 14 November was dedicated in a formal ceremony attended by representatives of the City, State, and Federal governments, as well as former crew members and members of numerous veterans organizations.

-View highlights of USS LEXINGTON’s first 20 years
+View highlights of USS Lexington first 20 years: Anniversary PDF

 - To improve the quality of life of the community by establishing and maintaining a major educational and entertaining museum focusing on naval aviation and the role of the aircraft carrier in the national defense.

 - To preserve, for the enjoyment and education of future generations, the nation’s longest-serving and most historically significant Essex Class aircraft carrier, the USS Lexington.